JayaswalPrateek/MyCSnotesForME/Cpp.md

 	- declare the class which wants to access private and protected variables/functions as friend class inside the class whose object its creating
 	- add line `friend <name of the class that wants to access the private and protected variables/functions using objects of the class this line is in>`
 	- a friend relationship cannot modify data and is <mark style="background: #BBFABBA6;">read only</mark>
-- <mark style="background: #D2B3FFA6;">static variables</mark>:
+- <mark style="background: #D2B3FFA6;">static variables</mark>
 	- memory allocated by declaring a variable as static is shared between objects and changes to them are persistent across the lifetime of objects
 	- static members can be used outside the class using scope resolution operator without having to create an object of the class
-- static functions are similar but cannot access non static variable
+- <mark style="background: #D2B3FFA6;">static functions</mark> are similar but cannot access non static variables and can be called without creating an object of the class they belong to
-- nested class can access members of outer class only if they are static
+- <mark style="background: #D2B3FFA6;">nested class can access members of outer class only if they are static</mark>
-	- but it can create an object of the outer class to access its members
+	- <mark style="background: #BBFABBA6;">but it can create an object of the outer class to access its members</mark>
 	- a nested class acts independently as if it were an outer class

 # <mark style="background: #FFB86CA6;">exception handling</mark>
 - used during runtime errors
-- if there is any error in the try block then the control moves to the catch block
+- if any exception is thrown in the try block then the control moves to the catch block
 	- the remaining lines of try block are not executed
-	- catch block will not execute if no errors in try block
+	- catch block will not execute if no exceptions thrown in try block
-- to move the control use throw in the try block
 - `throw var` then `var` needs to be a parameter of the catch block
 	- `var` usually used to throw codes
 ```cpp